lowrycito/handbook/pages/study-manual-general-handbook-24.md

 service mission specialists.
 The stake president then contacts the assigned in-field representative in the Missionary Department to have each early release reviewed and approved by an assigned General Authority.

+For information about a service missionary potentially returning to service, see 24.6.3.2.

 Service missions for young missionaries do not exceed 24 months for men.
 These missions do not exceed 18 months for women.